top of page

 Founded on Expertise, Driven by Impact

-An interdisciplinary research group addressing digital challenges through evidence and collaboration
+An interdisciplinary research network addressing digital challenges through evidence and collaboration

-The Gender Equity Research and Inclusive Innovation Technology Group (GRIIT) is an interdisciplinary research group based at Aston University, advancing research, policy, and practice on gender equity, cybersecurity, responsible AI, and inclusive digital innovation.
+The Gender Equity Research and Inclusive Innovation in Technology Network (GRIIT) is an interdisciplinary research network based at Aston University, advancing research, policy, and practice on gender equity, cybersecurity, responsible AI, and inclusive digital innovation.
 GRIIT brings together academic expertise, applied research, and cross-sector collaboration to address pressing challenges in the digital age, with a strong emphasis on societal impact and inclusion.

 Dr Anitha Chinnaswamy